Who Is Eligible?

-What if a Medication is Not Subsidized by CareLink?
+What If a Medication Is Not Covered by CareLink?

 Unfortunately, CareLink cannot cover all medications.
 Medications that are not subsidized can be purchased at full price if stocked at University Health System pharmacies or they can be obtained through retail pharmacies at the members’ expense.
-CareLink understands that treatment approaches will change and exceptions may be necessary.
-A non-subsidized formulary request process is available to providers and is designed to evaluate non-formulary needs based on eligibility status, cost effectiveness, availability, and medical appropriateness.
-These conditions are determined on an individual basis.
-Only providers may submit non-subsidized formulary requests.
+Providers can also submit non-subsidized formulary requests if a non-formulary medication is needed.
+The Medication Assistance Program (MAP) may also be able to help.

 The MAP is available to assist members in obtaining medications through pharmaceutical manufacturer programs.
 Most pharmaceutical manufacturers provide medications to individuals with little or no prescription drug coverage at no charge.
 Each pharmaceutical manufacturer has different criteria for eligibility, but many CareLink members will qualify.
 Although some medications are not covered by CareLink, many are made available through the MAP.
-The MAP advocates will prepare all applications and forward to CareLink providers for signatures.
-The pharmacies can help members determine if drugs ordered are subsidized, can be temporarily subsidized, or are only available through the MAP.
-Some medications may take up to four to six weeks from the time the MAP advocates order the drugs and the day they are received from the pharmaceutical manufacturers.
+The MAP staff will prepare all applications and send to CareLink providers for signatures.
+The University Health System pharmacies can help members determine if drugs are covered or are only available through the MAP.
+Some medications may take up to four to six weeks from the time the MAP staff order the drugs and the day they are received from the pharmaceutical manufacturers.

-For an abbreviated list of subsidized medications, click here.
-Prescription formularies continually change to reflect the most recent advances in drug therapy.
+Download an abbreviated list of medications covered at University Health System pharmacies.
+The formulary continually changes to reflect the most recent advances in drug therapy.
 Therefore, this list is not all-inclusive and does not guarantee coverage by CareLink.

-Please note that many additional medications are available when Pharmacy and Therapeutics (P & T) and/or CareLink prescribing restrictions are followed and/or when obtained through the Medication Assistance Program (MAP).
+Please note that many additional medications are available when certain restrictions are met and/or when obtained through the Medication Assistance Program (MAP).

 Medication Assistance Program

-For an abbreviated list of medications available through the Medication Assistance Program (MAP), click here.
+Download an abbreviated list of medications available through the Medication Assistance Program (MAP).